rigetti/pyquil/docs/source/start.rst

     qvm_address = http://localhost:5000
     compiler_server_address = http://localhost:6000

-These values control the following behaviors:
+These values in QCS config specify the following information:

--  ``Rigetti Forest``: This section contains network endpoint information about the entire Rigetti Forest infrastructure, e.g., where to find information about which QPU devices are available.
 -  ``url``: This is the endpoint where pyQuil looks for device information and for the 2.0 endpoints.
 -  ``key``: This stores the pre-2.0 API key.
 -  ``user_id``: This stores a 2.0 user ID.
+-  ``exec_on_engage``: This is the shell command that the QMI will launch when the QMI becomes QPU-engaged.

+The values in Forest config specify the following information:

 -  ``qpu_endpoint_address``: This is the endpoint where pyQuil will try to communicate with the QPU orchestrating service during QPU-engagement.
 -  ``qvm_address``: This is the endpoint where pyQuil will try to communicate with the Rigetti Quantum Virtual Machine.